DynamicaBot/DynamicaWebsite/docs/commands/alias.md

 The `/alias add` command adds a new alias.
 So if you were playing "F1 2021" `/alias add "F1 2021" "F1"` every time the channel name updates instead of `F1 2021` `F1` would appear.

-:::warning

-If an alias already exists for an activty it will always get replaced if you add a new alias with the same activity.
+:::info Options

+- **activity** The name of the activity that you want to add an alias for.
+(Autosuggested based on the games currently being playing in the channel you're in)
+- **alias** What alias you want to replace it with.

 :::

+## update

+The `/alias update` updates an existing alias by it's asociated activity.

 :::info Options

-- **activity** The exact name of the activity that you want to add an alias for.
+- **activity** The name of the activity that you want to update the alias for (autosuggested based on existing aliases)
-- **alias** What you want to replace it with.
+- **alias** The new alias that you want to give it.

 :::